zWolfrost/strindex/README.md

 # strindex
-A variant of the program "exestringz" written in Python, which focuses on compatibility and translation.
+A program to view, edit and patch strings in PE files, with a focus on compatibility and translation.

 This program will allow you to replace strings in PE files (".exe", ".dll" etc.) with other strings.
 It is useful for changing the text of a program without having to recompile it, for example, to translate a program into another language.